LibreEngineer/LuaCAM/README.md

 - Provides ensureUnit(val, unit) method for safely inputing units
 - Inline comment formatting
 - Static analysis tools for G-Code using Machinespec files
-- Machinespec file allows you to fully utilize and maintain the safety of your machines
+- Machinespec files allows you to fully utilize and maintain the safety of your machines

 ## Design and Philosophy
 LuaCAM is designed to replace traditional CAM systems and workflows for a (potentially) more efficient design.
+It treats CNC programs like software development.
+Tools are categorized by the machining strategy they support.
+Tools can only support one machining strategy.

 ## GUI